biso207/AstroInvasion/README.md

-# AstroInvasion™ - BIGA® Games - All rights reserved
+# AstroInvasion™ - BIGA® Games -
 AstroInvasion is a game developed by BIGA from September 2024.
 If you're reading this README file is because now you have the possibility to work and contribute on this project.
 Thank you for being part of us.